nkurata/nkurata/README.md

 - 👋 Hi, I’m @nkurata
-- 👀 I’m interested in programming lol
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning python and c
-- 📫 How to reach me noe.ataruk@gmail.com

 <!---
 nkurata/nkurata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.